 Western Sydney University is one of 40 universities included in U-Multirank for Australia.
-Western Sydney University is a very large public university located in Sydney with 48515 students enrolled (2017 data or latest available).
+Western Sydney University is a very large public university located in Kingswood, Sydney with 49258 students enrolled (2019 data or latest available).
 It was founded in 1989.
 With regard to the scope of its subjects and degree programmes offered, the Western Sydney University is a comprehensive institution.
-It doesn't offer programmes in foreign languages.
-It is characterised by a high percentage of international students.
-The graduation rate of Western Sydney University is 52,9 (bachelors) and 70,87 (masters).
-As made clear by its sunburst chart – a snapshot illustration of the university’s performance profile across the five U-Multirank dimensions – the Western Sydney University is strongest in International Orientation.
-Its overall profile shows top performance across various indicators, with 4 ‘A’ (very good) scores overall.
+The Western Sydney University graduation rate is 50,13 for bachelors (D score) and 72,73 for masters (C score).
+As made clear by its sunburst chart – a snapshot illustration of the university’s performance profile across the five U-Multirank dimensions – the Western Sydney University is strongest in Research.
+Its overall profile shows top performance across various indicators, with 5 ‘A’ (very good) scores overall.
 For a comprehensive overview of this university’s performance, see its complete performance scores in the tables below.

 Western Sydney University